The Bankrate promise

 How much home equity do I need to refinance my mortgage?

-For conventional refinances, you’ll need at least 20 percent equity in your home to avoid PMI.
-This also means you need a loan-to-value (LTV) ratio of no more than 80 percent.
+For conventional refinances (including cash-out refinances), you’ll need at least 20 percent equity in your home to avoid PMI.
+This also means you need an LTV of no more than 80 percent.
 You can use Bankrate’s LTV calculator to find out your ratio.

 FHA and VA refinances